-The candidate has to submit an application for 'admission deferment' in admission department before commencement of that programme stating the reasons for admission deferment.
+The candidate has to submit an application for 'admission deferment' in admission department before the commencement of that program stating the reasons for admission deferment.
 Admission deferment can be approved only for one year.

-10.7.2 Who can apply:
+10.6.2 Who can apply:

-- Serious medical illness.

-- Serious family related reasons.

-- Candidate not able to organize funds.

-- Candidate's work related commitments, overseas assignments (over 6 months)
+- Serious medical illness. - Serious family related reasons. - The candidate is not able to organize funds. - Candidate's work related commitments, overseas assignments (over 6 months)